JamesTsay-12/blog-site/finance/index.md

 - Financial independence & long-term planning
 - Real-world experiences with money management

-My aim here is to be objective, data-driven, and supported by other references, while being open to different points of view.
+My aim here is to be objective, data-driven, while being open to different points of view.
+I add references to back up the articles so you can decide yourself the validity of the conclusions.
 Please take these blogs as food for thought instead of directive financial advice.
 Hopefully there are some useful perspectives shared here.

 ### 📚 Recent Posts